maths/moodle-qtype_stack/doc/en/Installation/index.md

 STACK will work without this fix, but input names will not be case sensitive (!) as far as Moodle's database is concerned.
 This will throw errors for some questions.

-# Updating to new versions of STACK 4.X
+# Upgrading to new versions of STACK

+Please check the [release notes](../Developer/Development_history.md) carefully.
+Some upgrades inevitably require review/changes to existing STACK questions.
+We do our best to maintain back compatibility, but some changes are unavoidable.

 If STACK is already installed, as described above, it can be updated via git, like this: